DeviateFish/Lotto/README.md

 - Number of picks: 4
 - Range of picks: 0-63 (2^6)
 - Round length: 43,200 blocks (~7 days)
+- Owner fee: 5%

 Tickets can be purchased from the current round by sending the ticket price to either the `pickTicket` or `randomTicket` methods.
 For `pickTicket`, the picks must be expressed as a 4-byte hexadecimal number (e.g. `0x01020304`).

+At the close of a round, the hidden entropy source is revealed, and winning numbers picked.
+If your picks match the winning number, you win a share of the pot (proportional to the number of winners).
+The current odds stand somewhere around 1:16M (1 in (2^6)^4)

 ## ABIs: